Fluphenazine Decanoate for Psoriasis

 Official title: Ascending-Dose, Double-Blind, Placebo-Controlled, Bilateral Study of Intralesional Fluphenazine Decanoate in Psoriasis

-Primary outcome: Improvement in Target Lesion Score at Week 4
+Primary outcome: Change in Target Lesion Score at Week 4 Compared to Baseline

-Secondary outcome: Changes in target lesion pruritus Visual Analog Scale (VAS) at Week 4
+Secondary outcome: Change in Target Lesion Pruritus Visual Analog Scale (VAS) at Week 4 Compared to Baseline.

 Detailed description: